 Would you like to learn more about this design, and other solutions for catching water in the landscape?

-- Gaia’s Garden and Rainwater Harvesting for Drylands and Beyond, Vol. 2 are excellent non-human resources for designing your own system.
+- Gaia’s Garden and Rainwater Harvesting for Drylands and Beyond, Vol. 2 are excellent books for designing your own system.

 - A second opinion from a live, qualified person is a REALLY good idea.
 You never want to risk flooding your basement or that of a neighbor.
 (See: 3 Reasons to Hire a Permaculture Designer.)